 QR4.3.2 The Charge Byproduct

-Current physics defines charge as what causes electrical effects, and electrical effects as those caused by charge, a circular definition that doesn’t add anything to our understanding.
-Equally, the standard model takes charge to be a fundamental property, like mass, and so doesn’t even try to explain it.
+In current physics, charge is what causes electrical effects, and electrical effects are those caused by charge, a circular definition that doesn’t tell us much.
+Hence, in the standard model, charge is considered to be fundamental, just as mass is, so no attempt is made to explain it.

 Figure 4.3.
 An electron channel reboot

-In contrast, a model that derives mass from processing expects to do the same for charge.
-To recap, Figure 4.3 shows two extreme photons meeting at a point, where mass is the net positive processing that repeats in the collision.
+In contrast, if everything is based on processing, charge must be the same.
+Recall that in Figure 4.3, two extreme photons meet at a point, and mass is the net processing that repeats.
 If so, there will be negative processing that never runs, as shown by the dotted lines.
-A quantum network has to keep its processing books in order, so let the charge of an electron be its constant processing deficit.
-If the net processing that repeats is mass, and the processing left over is charge, then charge is a necessary byproduct of matter.
+The quantum network must keep its processing books in order, so let the charge of an electron be its constant processing deficit.
+If the net processing that repeats is mass, and the processing left over is charge, then charge is a necessary byproduct of mass.

 This definition of charge fits its properties, as a processing remainder can: